 Please note that this blog post is for informational purposes only.
 Writers seeking legal advice on their contracts should speak with a lawyer.

 Not yet at the stage of signing a contract?
-Check out our new public resource—You’ve Written a Book—Now What?, prepared by author and publishing professional Sarah Sawler—for a crash course in how publishing in Canada works.
+Check out our new public resource—You’ve Written a Book—Now What?, prepared by author and publishing professional Sal Sawler—for a crash course in how publishing in Canada works.

 textcetera is a blog series exploring the writer’s life beyond craft.
 “Signing your first book deal” was written by Keanan Byggdin.